Tanndev/Maelstrom/documentation/rules.md

 When assigning dots, keep in mind that there is a penalty to use [skills](#skills) and [knowledges](#knowledges) are more difficult or impossible to use without any dots in them.
 So, while it can be tempting to put as many dots as possible into [talents](#talents), it's usually better to spread out your dots somewhat evenly.
 Of course, the most important thing is to make sure your character's abilities match their backstory and your style of play.

 #### Starting Willpower
-All characters start with three (3) dots in [Willpower](#willpower), though this can be increased later.
+All characters start with three (3) dots in [Willpower](#willpower), though this can be increased by spending experience later.

 #### Starting Specialties
-After selecting your starting abilities, you may choose a few starting specialties as well.
-Select one [Advanced Specialty](#advanced-specialties) and two [General Specialties](#general-specialties).

-While you can technically take specialties in any ability, remember that you can only use one specialty per dot in the ability.
-So you won't be able to use a specialty if you don't have any dots in the ability.

-Also, you are not necessarily restricted to the specialties listed.
-Work with your storyteller if you'd like to specialize in something not listed; they will determine if it's a reasonable specialty and whether or not it's general or advanced.
+Characters don't start with any [specialties](#specialties) automatically.
+Instead, they can be purchased with experience later.

 #### Starting Experience
 Your character always begins with a certain amount of [experience](#character-progression) which can be [spent](#spending-experience) immediately to improve their traits further.